The CAAGe ‘How to’ series

 -

-What is paralegal?
+What is a 'paralegal'?

 A paralegal has knowledge of the law but is not yet qualified.